Pacific-salmon-assess/skrunchy/README.md

 <img src="man/figures/README-example_E-1.png" width="100%" />

-Get spawners for each population, plot with returns to Terrace and escapement (note, will only be different for Skeena aggregate and Kitsumkalum, since brood removals are only for Kitsumkalum).
+Get spawners for each population (accounts for brood stock removals), plot with returns to Terrace and escapement.
+Spawners should only be different from escapement for Skeena aggregate and Kitsumkalum, since brood removals are only for Kitsumkalum).

 ``` r
 # make up brood removal data.
 Much larger than actual values, so that it is visible on plots.